jonluca/Anubis/README.md

  d88P     888 888  888  "Y88888 88888P"  888  88888P'
 ```

 Anubis is a subdomain enumeration and information gathering tool.
-Paired with it's sister project, Anubis-DB, it provides an up to date and informative glance into any targets topology.
+Anubis collates data from a variety of sources, including HackerTarget, DNSDumpster, x509 certs, VirusTotal, Google, Pkey, and NetCraft.
+Anubis also has a sister project, [AnubisDB](https://github.com/jonluca/Anubis-DB), which serves as a centralized repository of subdomains.
+Subdomains are *automatically* sent to AnubisDB - to disable this functionality, pass the `d` flag when running Anubis.

 [Original Medium article release](https://medium.com/@jonluca/introducing-anubis-a-new-subdomain-enumerator-and-information-gathering-tool-d25b39ad98f2)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites